moehriegitt/hob3l/doc/scadformat.md

 non-empty child is interpreted as positive, all others are negative.

-However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is the 'first non-empty' child, because even an empty `group(){}` and empty 'linear_extrude(){}' are skipped, and even recursively so.
+However, neither the OpenSCAD syntax nor the syntax description make it immediately clear which thing is the ['first non-empty child'](#first-non-empty-child), because even an empty `group(){}` and empty 'linear_extrude(){}' are skipped, and even recursively so.
 Essentially, you need semantics to identify the children correctly, which I find is an ugly mix of meta